-This webinar will cover the basics of Traumatic Brain Injury and Intimate Partner Violence.
+This webinar covers the basics of Traumatic Brain Injury and Intimate Partner Violence.

 - Links between IPV and TBI

 This webinar is relevant for mental health professionals and legal professionals who want to understand traumatic brain injury and intimate partner violence including those working in forensic, clinical, criminal justice, health care, social service, and educational settings.
 This webinar is for beginner, intermediate, and advanced level professionals.